In this post, I have listed the top 10 brain diseases that have the worst symptoms and a high mortality rate. This is an educational article.

 Some people also become intolerant to bright light and loud noise.

 In a human brain, there is a layer called meninges that protects the brain and spinal cord in vertebrates.
 Sometimes bacteria can bypass this membrane and infect the brain.
 This invasion causes severe damage and complications.
 Bacteria enter the brain via the bloodstream or through the nasal cavity.

 Recently American actress and singer, Jan Maxwell, 61, died from Meningitis.

 Every year, thousands of people die from Meningitis.
-In some countries, due to lack of medical advancements, an infection from Meningitis is even considered as certain death.
+In some countries, due to a lack of medical advancements, an infection from Meningitis is even considered certain death.
 Diagnosis also expensive and takes time.
 But in western countries, treatment with wide-spectrum antibiotics as a pre-emptive measure can save a person’s life.

 Hydrocephalus is a condition that makes the head swell or bulge due to the accumulation of cerebrospinal fluid (CSF) inside it.
 When the pressure inside the brain increases, indications like headaches, vomiting, nausea, and sleepiness are seen in the patients.
 If left untreated, it can lead to immediate death.

 One way of treating Hydrocephalus in children is by placing a pipe between the brain and the abdominal cavity.
 This way, the excess cerebrospinal fluid drains out of the brain and releases pressure in the skull.